scala/scala-lang/_posts/2017-10-09-scalamacros.md

 with alternative metaprogramming techniques.

-To initiate this debate, I have started two [Scala Contributors] threads: one on whitebox def macros and another on macro annotations.
+To initiate this debate, I have started two [Scala Contributors] threads: one on whitebox def macros and another on annotation macros.
 In my posts, I try to reflect on the pros and cons of each feature in an unbiased manner.
 I look forwards to hearing your thoughts.